adudu21isme/nullified-ac/README.md

 **All detections of the anti-cheat may not be listed.**

-**⚠️Crash upon detection, if it takes longer than 1 second then it may let the server know the user is cheating.**

 # Listed games (not all are listed):
 ## Push A Friend (Most Detections)
 https://www.roblox.com/games/17276569867/Push-a-Friend-2-Player-Obby